DataDog/terraform-provider-datadog/docs/resources/restriction_policy.md

 - `resource_id` (String) Identifier for the resource, formatted as resource_type:resource_id.

-Note: Dashboards support is in private beta and requires upgrading to version 3.27.0.
-Reach out to your Datadog contact or support to enable this
+Note: Dashboards support is in private beta.
+Reach out to your Datadog contact or support to enable this.

 ### Optional